Carbon offset projects

 The hydropower generates energy free of carbon emissions.

-As energy is generated from water without any need for fossil fuels, it is considered to be emission-free.
-Expanding renewable energy production is essential to halt global warming and secure the energy supply in the long term.
+Since hydropower is created without burning fossil fuels, it is considered emission-free.
+The growth of renewable energy production is essential to limiting global warming and securing energy supplies for the future.

-The amount of emissions saved by running a hydropower project is calculated using the so-called baseline method: how many carbon emissions would the same amount of energy emit with the region's usual electricity mix?
+The amount of emissions saved by a hydropower project is calculated using the baseline method: how much CO2 would be released by generating the same amount of energy using standard energy production methods for the region?